IvanC-IT/Multiway-Tree/README.md

 # Mutliway-Tree
-This Python code allows you to graphically represent a multiway tree
+This Python code allows you to graphically represent a multiway tree.
+'''(see Tree.png x exsample)'''